NikKowPHP/social-brain/chapters/chapter-13.md

 Maria used a layered set of protocols (The Breath + Empathy Loop) to co-regulate the room, preventing **Neural Contagion** and creating an environment of high psychological safety even in a high-stakes disagreement.

 ---
-### **Logbook Entry**
+### **Field Mission Log**

 This week, you will conduct one meeting, even if you are not the official leader.

-Your mission is to choose and implement **one** practice from Maria's deep dive.
+**Your Mission:** Choose and implement **one** practice from Maria's deep dive for an upcoming meeting.

-1.  **The Meeting:** Which meeting did you choose to focus on?
+1.  **The Meeting:** Which meeting will you focus on?
-2.  **The Intervention:** Which single practice did you implement? (e.g., sending a SCARF-aware agenda, opening by stating roles, using the Empathy Loop on a dissenter, sending a clear follow-up).
+2.  **The Intervention Plan:** Which single practice will you implement? (e.g., sending a SCARF-aware agenda, opening by stating roles, using the Empathy Loop on a dissenter, sending a clear follow-up).
 3.  **Analyze the Data:** What was the observable impact of your intervention on the meeting's tone or outcome?
 What does this data tell you about the group's dynamics?
 4.  **Path to Adaptive:** How did your chosen intervention help you practice a non-dominant brain profile? (e.g., 'As an **Architect**, using the Empathy Loop helped me practice my **Connector** brain.')

 **Join the Orchestra:** What was the impact of your intervention?
 Sharing these small "meeting wins" (or "meeting data points") is a powerful way conductors in the community learn from each other's experiments.